Quantum Closeness Testing: A Streaming Algorithm and Applications: Prior work on property testing

 \subsubsection{Equivalence testing for collections of discrete distributions}

-In \cite{LRR11}, the equivalence testing for collections of discrete distributions was studied in the query model.
-The complexity of such problem is showed to be $n=O(\max\{\frac{\sqrt{n}}{\epsilon^2},\frac{n^{2/3}}{\epsilon^{4/3}}\})$ by Diakonikolas and Kane in \cite{DK16}.
-We use their techniques to obtain Theorem \ref{cidentical} and Theorem \ref{cindependent}.
+Levi, Ron and Rubinfeld \cite{LRR11} initialized the study of equivalence testing for collections of discrete distributions in query model.
+The complexity of this problem is proved to be $\Theta(\max\{\frac{\sqrt{n}}{\epsilon^2},\frac{n^{2/3}}{\epsilon^{4/3}}\})$ by Diakonikolas and Kane in \cite{DK16}.
+We use these techniques to conduct Theorems \ref{cidentical} and \ref{cindependent}.